styleguidist/react-styleguidist/examples/basic/src/app/core/components/ui/WrappedButton/Readme.md

           {this.props.children}
         ...
       );

 ```

-Using the modal is simple.
+## Usage

 Import the modal class, and call `modal.open`.
-Remember that modal doesn't have any templates/components by default, you have to pass over
+Remember that modal does not have any templates/components by default, you have to pass over
 your own template into it.

 ```jsx static